Dutch return to partial lockdown as Covid surges

 The catering industry, which has been hit hard by closures during the pandemic, also slammed the latest measures.

-"The limit has been reached.
-Entrepreneurs are furious," Rober Willemsen, chairman of the trade association Koninklijke Horeca Nederland (KHN), told NOS.
+"The limit has been reached," Rober Willemsen, chairman of the trade association Koninklijke Horeca Nederland (KHN), told NOS.

 The nation of 17 million people has reported 2.2 million cases and 18,612 deaths since the start of the pandemic last year.